ArchiveTeam/wpull/doc/usage.rst

 PhantomJS Integration (Experimental)
 ====================================

 ``--phantomjs`` will enable PhantomJS integration.
 If a HTML document is encountered, Wpull will open the URL in PhantomJS.
 The requests will go through an HTTP proxy to Wpull's HTTP client (which can be recorded with ``--warc-file``).
 After the page is loaded, the HTML source is scraped for URLs as normal.
-Currently, Wpull will not do anything else to manipulate the page!
+Currently, Wpull will *not do anything else* to manipulate the page such as scrolling or clicking on links.
+As a consequence, Wpull with PhantomJS is *not* a complete solution for dynamic web pages yet!

 The filename of the PhantomJS executable must be on the PATH environment variable.